 View anyone taking photos of your home with serious suspicion.
-A burglar may be looking for holes in the setup, such as a window that's not covered by the system, in order to plan the best mode of attack.
-Always ensure you go for a professionally-installed home security system like ADT, and check out our guide on home automation to understand all the most important features your security system needs.
+A burglar may be looking for holes in the setup, such as a window that's not covered by a certain camera angle or a part of your yard that a guard dog can’t access.

 9. Service workers

 A service worker only comes when they’re called.
 Ask yourself whether someone who needs to see your gas or electricity meter, or adjust your internet service, is there because you reported a problem, or if they’re trying to gain access to your home.

 If a supposed technician turns up unannounced, ask for their details and tell them you’ll need to reschedule as the company hasn’t informed you of their visit.
 Burglars will most likely flee pretty fast.
 If you do call your provider and they have no record of a visitor, there’s a strong chance that the person who arrived at your door was looking to gain access to your home.
 Be sure to alert your neighborhood watch or the local authorities so that they can warn others.